TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/bash/index.md

     n=$[$n+$n_minus_1]
     n_minus_1=$tmp
 done

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Fibonacci in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
-The solution was first committed on Oct 26 2018 03:28:37.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution